mlund/faunus/docs/_docs/energy.md

 \mathcal{H}_{sys} = U_1 + U_2 + ...
 $$

-The energy terms are specified in `energy` at the top level input.
+The energy terms are specified in `energy` at the top level input and evaluated in the order given.
 For example:

 ~~~ yaml